nmouquet/RLS_AESTHE/README.md

 # RLS_AESTHE

-Research compendium to reproduce analyses and figures of the following article: "Biases in the aesthetic value of the world’s reef fishes in relation to ecological traits, phylogeny and conservation status Langlois et al. & Mouquet."
+Research compendium to reproduce analyses and figures of the following article: "Global mismatch between the aesthetic value of reef fishes and their conservation priorities."
+Langlois et al. & Mouquet.
 Submitted to Nature Communication.

-R code and data to reproduce figures and tables of main text and appendices of Langlois et al.'s &amp; Mouquet XXXX article

 ## General